 Perhaps you’re low on funds for an office suite or don’t have the physical space to run one.
 Ideal for high end tablets and netbooks, as well as those using thin clients, the browser-based office solutions from Microsoft and Google are pretty similar, and should get the job done.
 Having the document stored online and shared with the appropriate collaborators also makes online office apps a strong option for team projects.

 Have you been sweating over which type of office suite to use?
 Was money an issue, and have you found the solution?
-If you have any comments or questions, leave them below.

 Image Credits: thinking of choice Via Shutterstock